-Based on cash flow projections for the year 2021/2022 (presented and approved by the Board of Directors) as the constant annual future cash flows based on prior periods.
-No capital expenditures were factored into the cash flow projections, as no investment is needed to maintain the current level of operations of the CGUs, as they rely almost entirely on inventory and labour to generate revenues.
+Based on cash flow projections for the year ended March 31, 2023 (presented and approved by the Board of Directors) as the constant annual future cash flows based on prior periods.
+No capital expenditures were factored into the cash flow projections, as no investment is needed to maintain the current level of operations of the CGUs, as they rely almost entirely on inventory and labor to generate revenues.